IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/speech-to-speech.md

 **Note: this is a draft and feedback on the task setup is welcome, either via [iwslt-evaluation-campaign@googlegroups.com](iwslt-evaluation-campaign@googlegroups.com) or Twitter ([@iwslt](https://twitter.com/iwslt))**

 This goal of this task is to foster the development of automatic methods to translate speech in one language to speech in another target language.
-In particular, we are interested in comparing the performance of cascade (ASR + MT + TTS or S2T + TTS) approaches with end-to-end (S2S) approaches.
+In particular, we are interested in comparing the performance of cascade (ASR + MT + TTS or S2T + TTS) approaches with end-to-end/direct (S2ST) approaches.
 For this first edition, we are restricting the scope of the task to offline systems and the English-German language direction.
 We may extend this task to include simultaneous systems and possibly other languages in subsequent editions.

 ## Evaluation